Foreword by Matt Diggity:

 In a quick moment I’m going to hand things over to Rowan Collins, the featured guest author of this article.

 Rowan is Head of Technical SEO at my agency The Search Initiative.
-He’s one of our best.
+He’s one of our best search engine technicians.

-Other than being an overall well-rounded SEO, Rowan is a beast when it comes to the technical side of things… as you’ll soon learn.
+Other than being overall well-rounded search engines, Rowan is a beast when it comes to the site audit technical side of things… as you’ll soon learn.

 Introduction: Rowan Collins

-Without question the most overlooked aspect of SEO is site crawlability: the secret art of sculpting your website for the Googlebot.
+Without question, the most overlooked aspect of a search engine is the site’s crawlability and indexability: the secret art of sculpting your web crawlers for the Googlebot.

 If you can do it right, then you’re going to have a responsive site.
 Every small change can lead to big gains in the SERPs.
 However, if done wrong, then you’ll be left waiting weeks for an update from the Googlebot.